Sometimes life is hard. Am I right?

 The reality is – no matter what we are facing – work needs done, bills need paid, kids need school, tables need wiped, toilets need scrubbed, and people need to eat.

-Even though I am tired, not feeling well, and weighted down with uncertainty, my family still needs to eat.
+Even though I am tired, not feeling well, my family still needs to eat.
 Every single day.
 And that can be challenging!!!!
 It is challenging for me right now.
 So, I figured I would take this time to share with you what we are doing to keep our family fed in the middle of this challenging season.

 My hope is that you can use these strategies in your own life when you are finding it hard to get food on the table every night.
 Maybe you are not facing a medical crisis, but you are in an extra busy season of life.
 Maybe you are weighted down with your responsibilities or battling depression or anxiety.
 Or, maybe you’re just plain tired.
 If this is you, hopefully these strategies can help.